Toward a Three-dimensional Counterpart of Cruse's Theorem: Introduction

-Ryser's theorem implies that every $r\times n$ latin rectangle can be extended to an $n\times n$ latin square \cite{MR13111}.
+Ryser's theorem implies that every $r\times n$ latin rectangle on $n$ symbols can be embedded in an $n\times n$ latin square \cite{MR13111}.
 This result is not true in the 3-dimensional case, as there are many examples of $r\times n\times n$ partial latin cubes that cannot be completed to $n\times n\times n$ latin cubes \cite{FuNotinMath, MR1352785, MR2399374}.
 There are only a few results on embedding partial latin cubes, and in fact, most of the current literature is focused on the cases where a partial latin cube cannot be completed.
-Cruse showed that a partial latin cube of order $n$ can be embedded into a latin cube of order $16n^4$ \cite{MR345854}; this result was extended to idempotent latin cubes by Lindner \cite{MR441759} and Csima \cite{MR539421}.
+Cruse showed that a partial latin cube of order $n$ can be embedded in a latin cube of order $16n^4$ \cite{MR345854}; this result was extended to idempotent latin cubes by Lindner \cite{MR441759} and Csima \cite{MR539421}.
 Potapov improved Cruse's bound to $n^3$ \cite{MR4453977}.
-Denley and \"{O}hman \cite{MR3186483} found sufficient conditions for when certain $k \times l \times m$ partial Latin cubes, namely latin boxes (or latin parallelepipeds), can be extended to $k \times n \times m$ latin boxes, and subsequently, to $k \times n \times n$ latin boxes, though they were not able to extend in the third dimension to obtain latin cubes.
+Denley and \"{O}hman \cite{MR3186483} found sufficient conditions for when certain $k \times l \times m$ partial Latin cubes, namely latin boxes (or latin parallelepipeds), can be embedded in $k \times n \times m$ latin boxes, and subsequently, to $k \times n \times n$ latin boxes, though they were not able to extend in the third dimension to obtain latin cubes.
 For related embedding results in higher dimensions and connections with maximum distance separable codes, see Krotov and Sotnikova \cite{MR3357771}, and Potapov \cite{MR2961772, MR4453977}.
 Various results on latin boxes that cannot be completed to latin cubes can be found in \cite{ MR3336595, MR2902643, MR872667, MR677575, MR1094977, MR1018253, MR1352785, MR2979500, MR2838020}.
-For further results on latin cubes, see \cite{TranCamBaiPraSch, MR3897549, MR3600882, MR4113541} and references therein.
+For further results on latin cubes, see \cite{MR4469221, MR3897549, MR3600882, MR2246267LaywMull, MR4113541} and references therein, and for recent results on the number of factorizations, see \cite{2017arXiv170505225L} and \cite{MR3603556}.